 You now have an empty database project.
-You will deploy this database to Azure later in this tutorial, so you'll need to set Azure SQL Database as the target platform for the project.
+To make sure that you can deploy this database to Azure, you'll set Azure SQL Database as the target platform for the project.
 Setting the target platform does not actually deploy the database; it only means that the database project will verify that the database design is compatible with the target platform.
 To set the target platform, open the Properties for the project and select Microsoft Azure SQL Database for the target platform.

 In the table file, replace the T-SQL command with the following code to create the table.

 CREATE TABLE [dbo].[Student] ( [StudentID] INT IDENTITY (1, 1) NOT NULL, [LastName] NVARCHAR (50) NULL, [FirstName] NVARCHAR (50) NULL, [EnrollmentDate] DATETIME NULL, PRIMARY KEY CLUSTERED ([StudentID] ASC) )